tacman/msgphp/docs/ddd/collections.md

 # Collections

-A domain collection is a [traversable] and bound to `MsgPhp\Domain\DomainCollectionInterface`.
+A domain collection is a [traversable] and bound to `MsgPhp\Domain\DomainCollection`.
 Its purpose is to utilize a primitive iterable value.
 It may hold any type of element values.

 ## API